 Response Time and Inquiries

-Because our editorial staff is minimal, you should expect three to five months for a decision.
+Expect three to six months for a decision.
 Most submitters will receive word from us in two to three months, but we do occasionally fall a bit behind.
 Please, be patient and refrain from inquiring about your manuscript’s status until at least three months have passed.
 If you decide to inquire, we prefer that authors send us a note with an SASE rather than contact us via phone or e-mail; however, if you absolutely must use e-mail, send queries to the editor.

 Lost or Damaged Manuscripts